 Basic private health insurance rates can range anywhere from about CA$75-$200/month.
 However, premium health care can be as much as CA$800/month.

 If you are from outside Canada, you may still be eligible for healthcare coverage as a temporary resident.

-Eligibility requirements include a minimum 6-month work permit or study visa, designation as a refugee, intent on maintaining a resident in the province for 12 months, and a physical presence in the province for a minimum amount of time.
+Eligibility requirements include a minimum 6-month work permit or study visa, designation as a refugee, intent on maintaining a residency in the province for 12 months, and a physical presence there for a minimum amount of time.

-It is highly recommended to purchase private insurance in case your application for provincial health insurance is denied.
+It is highly recommended to purchase private insurance if your provincial health insurance application is denied.